argonavisbr/Learn-D3js-2025/Part1/Chapter01/HelloWorld/README.md

 load the library in the `/Imports` folder).

 You also need to serve the files through a local web server.
 Most examples won't work if you simply open the file in a browser.
-You can get one automatically if you use an IDE such as Visual Studio Code (with the Live Preview extension), Adobe Brackets, GitHub Atom or JetBrains WebStorm/IDEA.
-These are all very popular Web editors and they all provide automatic preview through a Web server (some might require a plugin).
+You can get one automatically if you use an IDE such as *JetBrains WebStorm* or *Visual Studio Code* (with the *Live Preview extension*).
+Both of these IDEs are great options and are free to use while you learn. *WebStorm* is free for any non-commercial use.
+You can start using it out-of-the-box, since no configuration is necessary.
+*Visual Studio Code* is free for any use, commercial or not, but you need to set it up and install a plug-in for automatic preview through a Web server.

 If you prefer you can also use your console terminal to install (if necessary) and run a command-line server.
 If you have NPM installed, install a simple web server using: